vmware-archive/ansible-module-vcloud-director/docs/index.md

 <li>org - (Optional) - vCloud Director org name to log into</li>
 <li>host - (Optional) - vCloud Director host name</li>
 <li>api_version - (Optional) - Pyvcloud API version</li>
-<li>verify_ssl_certs - (Optional) - True to enforce to verify ssl certificate for each requests else False</li>
+<li>verify_ssl_certs - (Optional) - true to enforce to verify ssl certificate for each requests else false</li>
 <li>catalog_name - (Required) Name of the catalog</li>
-<li>item_name - (Required) Name of the catalog media/ova</li>
+<li>item_name - (Required) Name of the catalog media/ova inside a catalog</li>
 <li>vapp_name - (Required) Name of the vApp to capture</li>
 <li>vdc_name - (Required) Name of the vdc</li>
 <li>description - (Optional) Description of the catalog item</li>
-<li>customize_on_instantiate - (Optional) Flag indicating if the vApp to be instantiated from this vApp template can be customized.
-The default value is False.</li>
+<li>customize_on_instantiate - (Optional) true/false, Flag indicating if the vApp to be instantiated from this vApp template can be customized.
+The default value is false.</li>
-<li>overwrite - (Optional) Flag indicating if the item in the catalog has to be overwritten if it already exists.
+<li>overwrite - (Optional) true/false, Flag indicating if the item in the catalog has to be overwritten if it already exists.
 If it doesn't exist, this flag is not used.
-The default value is False</li>
+The default value is false</li>
 <li>operation == "capturevapp" (Required) to capture vApp as a template into a catalog</li>
 </ul>
 </li>
 <li>